restlessronin/llm-code-highlighter/README.md

 # llm-code-highlighter

-**llm-code-highlighter** is a TypeScript library for creating succinct repository highlights, based on Paul Gauthier's repomap technique as outlined in the [Aider Chat docs](https://aider.chat/docs/repomap.html) and implemented by the code in the [aider](https://github.com/paul-gauthier/aider) and [grep-ast](https://github.com/paul-gauthier/grep-ast) repos.
+**llm-code-highlighter** is a TypeScript library for creating succinct repository highlights, based on a simplified version of Paul Gauthier's repomap technique as outlined in the [Aider Chat docs](https://aider.chat/docs/repomap.html) and implemented by the code in the [aider](https://github.com/paul-gauthier/aider) and [grep-ast](https://github.com/paul-gauthier/grep-ast) repos.

 This typescript version of the original python code was created with assistance from ChatGPT 4.
-Every line of code was manually curated by me (@restlessronin) 😇.
+Every line of code was manually curated (by me, @restlessronin 😇).

 ## Installation